Register now

 What is the salary range and additional remunerations?

 • Nurses receive a base salary relative to their level of experience and role; this is agreed upon at the time of the job offer.
-The base salary range is NZD $74K - $174K.
+The base salary range for a registered nurse is NZD $75K - $106K, and the range for a designated senior nurse is $114K to $162K.

 • Annual salary increments